dfitrado/COMPAS_Recidivism_Racial_Bias/README.md

 # COMPAS Recidivism Racial Bias
 ### By: Donny Fitrado - Data Science Student at Career Semester
-COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) is a popular commercial algorithm used by judges and parole officers for scoring criminal defendant’s likelihood of reoffending (recidivism).
+COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) is a popular commercial algorithm used by judges and parole officers for scoring criminal defendant’s likelihood of reoffending (RECIDIVISM).
 It has been shown that the algorithm is biased in favor of white defendants, and against black inmates, based on a 2 year follow up study (i.e who actually committed crimes or violent crimes after 2 years).
 The pattern of mistakes, as measured by precision/sensitivity is notable.

 #### Quoting from ProPublica:
 - Black defendants were often predicted to be at a higher risk of recidivism than they actually were.
 Our analysis found that black defendants who did not recidivate over a two-year period were nearly twice as likely to be misclassified as higher risk compared to their white counterparts (45 percent vs. 23 percent).